 Local architect James Bradberry, who has designed several buildings for Quaker institutions in the Philadelphia area, worked with Turrell and Chestnut Hill Meeting members to design the new meetinghouse as a modern expression of simple, traditional Quaker architecture.
 The grounds around the meetinghouse, which is built on a former quarry, offer simple, natural landscaping and use new, environmentally sound techniques of stormwater management.
 Paths will eventually be built on the site to connect it formally to trails in Fairmount Park.

 Built in 1931, the former Chestnut Hill Friends meetinghouse could no longer meet the needs of its growing Quaker community.
 The old building’s severely restricted driveway access during the week made it difficult for people with disabilities to enter or maneuver within the building.
 Additionally, the building could not be expanded or renovated in a way that would meet the needs of our older members as they aged, or those of our expanding numbers of young families.
 These shortcomings limited the Meeting’s outreach programs.
 After many years of consideration, the Meeting decided to build a simple, two-story L-shaped building using environmentally friendly and sustainable building practices and materials on a partially wooded 1.8 acre-site on Mermaid Lane close to the location of the former meetinghouse.
-The new meetinghouse will allow Chestnut Hill Friends to better host a variety of community projects like the Northwest Interfaith Hospitality Network, Mt.
+The new meetinghouse will allow Chestnut Hill Friends to better host a variety of community projects like the Philadelphia Interfaith Hospitality Network, Mt.
 Airy Learning Tree, and other local organizations with which the meeting has long been involved.
 The project has received support from many groups, including Friends of the Wissahickon and the Chestnut Hill Community Association.